What Is CDISC and What Are CDISC Data Standards? | Allucent

 Clinical PK Domain Definitions:

 The relevant PK domains for SEND and SDTM are the pharmacokinetic concentrations (PC) domain, the pharmacokinetic parameters (PP) domain, and the related records (RELREC) domain.
 The relevant PK domains for ADaM are the analysis dataset of pharmacokinetic concentrations (ADPC) and the analysis dataset of pharmacokinetic parameters (ADPP), which are used for PK analyses PC: Data collected for tissue (e.g., serum or plasma) and fluid concentrations of analytes (usually study drugs and/or their metabolites) as a function of time prior to and after dosing the study drug.
-PP: Data describing the PK parameters of the time-concentration curve for PC data in a standardized format (e.g., area under the curve, maximum concentration, time of maximum observed concentration sampled during a dosing interval).
+PP: Data describing the PK parameters of the time-concentration curve for PC data in a standardized format (e.g., the area under the curve, maximum concentration, time of maximum observed concentration sampled during a dosing interval).
 RELREC: Data that relates the exact PK concentrations from the PC dataset to the resulting PK parameters in the PP dataset.
 ADPC: Analysis ready data collected for tissue and fluid concentrations of analytes as a function of time.
 This dataset may contain additional information to the SDTM PC domain, including calculations of elapsed times, analysis flagging, and imputations of values below the lower limit of quantification.
-ADPP: Analysis ready data describing the parameters of the time-concentration curve for PC data.
+ADPP: Analysis-ready data describing the parameters of the time-concentration curve for PC data.
 This dataset may contain additional information to the SDTM PP dataset, including flags for values to be used in further analyses, such as tables, listings, figures, or bioequivalence/bioavailability analyses.

 Nonclinical PK Domain Definitions: